-This guide details the differences between RGB and CMYK colour gamuts, explaining why CMYK should be used for commercially printed documents and finally showing how to check the colour settings in most commonly used software packages.
+Hello!
+Jess here.
+I’m one of the Personal Artworkers at instantprint and I wanted to explain the differences between RGB and CMYK colour gamuts and why you should use CMYK for commercially printed documents.
+I’ll also show you how to check the colour settings in some commonly used software packages.

-With RGB colours the graphics are made up from Red, Green and Blue, with CMYK the colours are made up from Cyan, Magenta, Yellow and Black.
+With RGB colours, the graphics are made up from Red, Green and Blue, whereas with CMYK the colours are made up from Cyan, Magenta, Yellow and Black.

-CMYK colours are subtractive meaning the starting canvas is white and colours are added to block out parts of the spectrum.
-RGB colours are additive meaning that the starting point is a black canvas (i.e. a computer screen) and colours are added to create the final image.
+CMYK colours are subtractive – this means that the starting canvas is white and as colours are added, it gets darker and darker until it’s black.
+RGB colours are the opposite; they’re additive, which means you start with a black canvas and colours are added to create the final image.

 Converting RGB Files to CMYK and Re-Balancing Colour

 If you’re using software like Photoshop, you can choose to convert colours to CMYK and then readjust the colour balance afterwards.
 If you’re using RGB elements, it’s worth converting these into CMYK and re-balancing the colours during the design process.